 Candy Oh!
-Vivid Red may be single-flowered, but these easy-to-grow rose bushes make up for it by producing a multitude of blossoms -- "eye candy" for the landscape, if you will.
-They are part of the Oso Happy® series (see below).
+Vivid Red may be single-flowered, but these easy-to-grow rose bushes make up for it by producing a multitude of blossoms (eye candy for the landscape, if you will).
+They are part of the Oso Happy series.
 The flowers look their best when they first unfurl, because that is when their yellow centers shine brightly.
 Later, this yellow color subsides.
-Fortunately, this shrub is such a great flower producer that, as soon as one bloom starts to age, another is opening... to take its place.
+Fortunately, this shrub is such a great flower producer that, as soon as one bloom starts to age, another is opening to take its place.

-Standing 3-4 feet tall at maturity, with a similar spread, there is no pressing need to prune Candy Oh! (other than to remove dead branches).
+Standi...ng 3 to 4 feet tall at maturity, with a similar spread, there is no pressing need to prune Candy Oh! (other than to remove dead branches).
 Some cutting back is commonly recommended to give the plants the form that you desire for them.
 Such pruning is best done in late winter or early spring.
-But it is really up to you as to whether or not you prune with any great precision, and -- if you do choose to do so -- exactly when you prune.
+But it is really up to you as to whether or not you prune with any great precision, and if you do choose to do so, exactly when you prune.

 Rainbow Knock Out is another rose bush with single flowers.
-But this repeat bloomer makes up for it by exhibiting a knockout color combination of coral with a yellow center that earns it that "Rainbow" moniker.
+Another knock on the flower is its lack of fragrance.
+But this repeat bloomer makes up for it by exhibiting a knockout color combination of coral with a yellow center that earns it that "Rainbow" name.

-Rainbow Knock Out measures about 3-4 feet tall when mature, with a similar width.
+Rainbow Knock Out measures about 3 to 4 feet tall when mature, with a similar width.
 It can get bigger than that in some regions and/or under the right growing conditions, however.
-To manage its size, prune it in spring and/or in early summer.
-Where should you make your pruning cut?...
+To manage its size, prune it in spring and/or in... early summer.
+Where should you make your pruning cut?
 Make it down to a leaf or to a bud that is pointing away from the center of the plant, to keep the shrub's branching pattern airy, rather than having too much going on in the middle.
 For the same reason, prune off branches that are rubbing against each other during your spring or early-summer pruning.
 Feel free to prune off dead branches at any time.